 - Ohio Ecological Food and Farm Association

 - The Arthur Morgan Institute for Community Solutions

 Policy Grounded in Farmer Experiences

 Our collective work on soil health is grounded in the experience and needs of Ohio farmers.
-OEFFA has been holding listening sessions to gather feedback from farmers implementing soil health practices to learn from their experience and to identify policies and programs that will best serve those needs.
+OEFFA has been holding listening sessions to gather feedback on current soil health practices, additional practices farmers want to use, and the barriers and challenges they face in doing so.
+This will help us to learn from their experience and to identify policies and programs that will best serve those needs.